 I form the light and create darkness, I bring prosperity and create disaster; I, the Lord, do all these things.Isaiah 45:7 NIV

-If you don?t have access a bible, or to the Bible App, here is Psalm Two, from the KJV for you to read below.
-I?ve used the WEB on this post because it is in the public domain.
-In the video I am reading from my NASB study bible, which I love.
+If you don’t have access to the bible, or to the Bible App, here is Psalm Two, from the KJV for you to read below.
+I’ve used the WEB on this post because it is in the public domain.
+In the video, I am reading from my NASB study bible, which I love.

 Psalm 2 World English Bible (WEB)

 The kings of the earth take a stand,

 He who sits in the heavens will laugh.